chandraskappagantula/CalendarAppTkinter/README.md

 > **Installation**

-Ensure that all assets and main `.py` file are placed in the same module.
+Ensure that all assets and main `.py` file are placed in the same directory.
 You need to have the `PIL` library installed with the following: `pip install pillow`.
 You may want to check which modules are already installed with `python -m pip list`.